wspotter/felix/docs/ARCHITECTURE.md

 ## System Overview

 Voice Agent is a real-time conversational AI assistant with barge-in (interrupt) support.
-The system is designed for local execution on AMD MI50 GPUs via ROCm, with no cloud dependencies.
+The system is designed for local execution using GPUs (NVIDIA/CUDA or AMD/ROCm), with no cloud dependencies.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐